as of September 15th, 2017

 LOCATION OF DATA STORAGE AND TRANSFERS

 The host servers on which Mailjet processes and stores its databases are located exclusively within the European Union (in France and in Belgium).
 Mailjet undertakes not to transfer any data outside the European Economic Area.

 Mailjet will inform you immediately, to the extent we are legally authorised to do so, in case of any application or order originating from an administrative or judicial authority relating to your personal data.

 Within the framework of its services, Mailjet attributes the very highest importance to the security and integrity of its customers’ personal data.

-Thus and in accordance with EU Directive 95/46/CE, Mailjet undertakes to take all pertinent precautions in order to preserve the security of the data and, in particular, to protect them against any accidental or unlawful destruction, accidental loss, corruption, unauthorised circulation or access, as well as against any other form of unlawful processing or disclosure to unauthorised persons.
+Thus and in accordance with the GDPR, Mailjet undertakes to take all pertinent precautions in order to preserve the security of the data and, in particular, to protect them against any accidental or unlawful destruction, accidental loss, corruption, unauthorised circulation or access, as well as against any other form of unlawful processing or disclosure to unauthorised persons.

 To this end, Mailjet implements industry standard security measures to protect personal data from unauthorised disclosure.
 In using industry recommended methods of encoding, Mailjet takes the measures necessary to protect information connected with payments and credit cards.

-You should keep in mind that any user, customer or hacker who discovers and takes advantage of a breach in security renders him- or herself liable to criminal prosecution and that Mailjet will take all measures, including laying a complaint and/or bringing a court action, to preserve the data and rights of its users and of itself and to limit the impact thereof to the maximum.
+You should keep in mind that any user, customer or hacker who discovers and takes advantage of a breach in security renders him or herself liable to criminal prosecution and that Mailjet will take all measures, including filing a complaint and/or bringing court action, to preserve the data and the rights of its users and of itself and to limit the impacts.